knot-system/knot-home/README.md

 # Sekretär

-A small micropub and microsub client.
-This will be part of a larger system.
-More details will be added later.
+A small micropub and microsub client and feed reader, which is part of a larger system called [Homestead](https://github.com/maxhaesslein/homestead).
+You can install it as a standalone service, or use the Homestead installer, which also installs other modules alongside it.

-This is currently in a early alpha stage. **You should not use this for now.
-THINGS WILL BREAK!**

-Here be dragons:
+This is currently in beta stage. **Things may break, and are likely to change in the future!**

 ## Initial Setup